-Information for those on the CBCPay system
+Information about the CBCPay system

-When making the direct deposit for CBCPay please write in the reference area - CBCPay and the member’s ABF number (only one ABF number in the case of a couple)
+When making the direct deposit for CBCPay please write in the reference area - CBCPay and the member’s ABF number

 What happens if my balance goes negative?